A New Family of Regression Models for $[0,1]$ Outcome Data: Expanding the Palette: The Tilting Power Distribution

-with $\nu \in \mathbb{R}$.
-The Heaviside function, $\mathbf{1}(\cdot)$, appears and $\mathbf{1}(0)$ is taken to be 1.
-The sign of $\nu$ governs the endpoint location (except that $\nu=0$ gives the rectangular distribution).
+The sign of $\nu$ (equivalently the position of $\mu_T$ versus the midpoint) governs the tilt with $\nu=0$ ($\mu_T=1/2$) giving the uniform distribution.
 The triangular distribution with mode of 0 arises when $\nu=-1$ while the triangular distribution with mode of 1 arises when $\nu=1$.
-We can describe \eqref{eq:newDist} as the tilting power distribution.
-Figure \ref{fig:tiltpowerdens} contains a plot of \eqref{eq:newDist} for several values of $\nu$.
+We can describe \eqref{eq:newDistNoEnds} as the tilting power distribution.
+We find $E(Y) = \mu_T = \dfrac{\nu I(\nu>0) +1}{|\nu| + 2}$ where $I(\cdot)$ is the indicator function and $\text{Var}(Y) = \dfrac{|\nu| + 1}{(|\nu|+3)(|\nu|+2)^2}$.
+Here $0 < \mu_T <1$ which improves on the tilting distribution of \citet{hahn21}.
+As \eqref{eq:newDistNoEnds} is a special case of the two-sided power distribution, \citet{vandorp02b} give further distributional details.
+Figure \ref{fig:tiltpowerdens} contains a plot of \eqref{eq:newDistNoEnds} for several values of $\nu$.